-Scalability: Switching from one KYBER parameter set to another only requires changing the matrix dimension (i.e., a #define in most C implementations) and the noise sampling.
+Scalability: Switching from one KYBER parameter set to another only requires changing the matrix dimension (i.e., a #define in most C implementations), the noise sampling, and the rounding of the ciphertext via different parameters to the Compress_q function.

 We will now give a brief comparison of KYBER to other types of post-quantum schemes (that we are aware of) and, more importantly, to other manners in which lattice-based schemes could be instantiated.